Contact Us

 HOW MANY SESSIONS CAN I EXPECT TO SCHEDULE?

 This depends on the specific service.
 Behavior consulting is specific to the family and dog.
-If follow-up sessions may be needed, the number would depend on progress and various factors.
-We discuss this in more detail at the end of the behavior consult.
+If follow-up sessions may be needed, the number would depend on progress, plan responsiveness, and various factors.
+We discuss this in more detail at the behavior consult.
 Group classes typically meet for one hour each week and last between 3-6 weeks.